 New longevity research declares that babies born today could routinely live to 100-120 years and beyond.
-Parents need to know how their lifestyle will affect their baby today, tomorrow and for a lifetime.
+Parents need to know how their lifestyle will affect their baby today, tomorrow, and for a lifetime.
+As the adage goes, healthier pregnancy, healthier life for you and your baby.

 It’s wise for pregnant moms to reduce and avoid stress.
 Stress affects longevity by shortening telomeres, the caps on chromosomes.
 They are considered the timekeepers of the cell and telomere shortening can happen at any age.
 When umbilical cord blood is drawn from newborns, the babies whose mothers experienced more stress during pregnancy showed shorter telomeres than those moms who experienced easier or less stressful pregnancies.1

-If conditions during pregnancy were not ideal, then embracing a healthy lifestyle now with good nutrition, exercise and a balanced spine and nervous system are vital for mom and child, to preserve and optimize their longevity potential while also reducing the risk of degenerative diseases.
+If conditions during pregnancy were not ideal, then embracing a healthy lifestyle now with good nutrition, exercise, and a balanced spine and nervous system are vital for mom and child, Doing so will preserve and optimize their longevity potential while also reducing the risk of degenerative diseases.

 1. Am J Obstet Gynecol.
 2013 Feb;208(2):134.e1-7. doi: 10.1016/j.ajog.2012.11.033.
 Epub 2012 Nov 27.